I have been under 24-hour observation one day now. Yet I still have no idea what is wrong with me.

 The specialist is saying I am making good progress and can go back to the high-dependancy ward now.

 When we are moved to yet another room, it all becomes to much for me.
 I burst into tears and finally reveal my worst fears to the hubby.
-I tell him: “I think I am really ill.
+This is when I tell him: “I think I am really ill.
 I fear it is Cancer”.

 I can’t keep anything in when it comes to the hubby.
 It was inevitable that my anxiety was going to reveal itself eventually.
 I was scared, confused and worried.